What is a New Issue?

 Less expensive: Selling stocks to the public does not add more debt to the company.
 Instead, it allows investors to become owners of the company and get a share of the annual profits.
 The investors also participate in the decision-making process of the company.

 No stellar credit rating: Startups and other companies without a known track record may be unable to access credit facilities that are available to successful companies.
-It is because lenders may view them as too risky and deny them the needed capital.
+This is because lenders may view them as too risky and deny them the needed capital.
 However, with equity, these companies can attract investors who are willing to wait and grow their investments in the company.
 The investors become real owners of the business and get to participate in dividend and profit sharing.

 Dilute ownership: Every time a company makes a new issue of stock, it dilutes the ownership of the existing shareholders.
 The current shareholders’ ownership stakes and voting powers decrease as new members join as shareholders and acquire ownership interests in the company.